MartinKolarik/ractive-route/README.md

 /users/:id?/ - optional
 ```

 By default, every variable will match anything except `/`.
-You can specify a RegExp for each variable if you want:
+You can specify a pattern for each variable if you want:

 ```
 /users/:id(\d+)/